-------------------

 1Co.
 15:7-8 does not tell us that Jesus appearing to people made them apostles.

-Seeing the risen Lord is not an apostolic qualification.)
+Therefore, criteria # 1, seeing the risen Lord, is not an apostolic qualification.)

-And Paul was not with them from the beginning.)
+And Paul was not with the Twelve from the beginning.)

 Based on these qualifications alone, many continuationists agree that there are no apostles in the church today.
 (An errant conclusion based on a misreading of Scripture.
 And we have little interest in what other theologians believe.
 We want the Scriptural case.)